Wednesday, June 11, 2014

 The Kansas City market had been home to a number of teams, dating back to the mid 1920's, including the Kansas City Pla-Mors of the American Hockey Association.
 They changed their name to the Kansas City Greyhounds in 1933 and the Americans in 1940, lasting until 1942.
 Other teams played in the United States Hockey League from 1945 to 1951 and the Central Hockey League from 1967 to 1972.

-The Scouts were to call the brand new Kemper Arena home and were hoped to create a rivalry with their fellow Missouri residents, the St. Louis Blues.
+The Kansas City Scouts were to call the brand new Kemper Arena home and it was hoped that they would create a rivalry with their fellow Missouri residents, the St. Louis Blues.
 The club was originally going to be called the Mohawks, taking "Mo" from the postal abbreviation for Missouri, and "hawks" from the Kansas nickname of "Jayhawkers" in an effort to appeal to residents on both sides of the border, but the established Chicago Black Hawks protested, saying the name sounded too similar to theirs.

 The club formed their roster as best they could under the rules the expansion teams were forced to deal with, combined with the intense competition from an additional 14 WHA teams.
 The Scouts chose goaltender Michel Plasse, a former player with the Kansas City Blues, with their first choice in the 1974 NHL Expansion Draft.
 Peter McDuffe, another goaltender was chosen second and winger Simon Nolet was taken from the Philadelphia Flyers and would go on to lead the team in scoring.